Explore the Molly Brown Birthplace and Museum

 And, of course, visitors will hear the harrowing first-hand account of Margaret's experiences aboard Titanic and her efforts to aid the survivors both aboard the rescue ship Carpathia and throughout the remainder of her life.

-For more information about the Molly Brown Birthplace and Museum, please call the Hannibal History Museum at (573) 248-1819.
+For more information about the Molly Brown Birthplace and Museum, please call the Hannibal Convention and Visitors Bureau at (573) 221-2477.